ClementJ18/necrobot/command_removal.md

 Giveaway is an ephemeral command with no proper implementation that has never been used.
 It also relies on a reaction flow which should be avoided.

+## gimeve
+* Native Discord Alternative: Channels & Roles menu

+Giveme is cool and handy but it has not been supplanted by the Channels & Roles menu which provide a much more intuitive UI for the whole system and more control in the hands of the server admins